QuantumSavory/QuantumSavory.jl/examples/piecemakerswitch/README.md

 At each clock tick, the switch initiates entanglement attempts with each of the $n$ clients.
 So we have $n$ entanglement processes running in parallel per cycle.
 Successful entanglement links are immediately fused with the piecemaker qubit.
 Once all clients went through this fusion operation, we measure the piecemaker qubit.
 The latter projects the state back to the clients, resulting in the desired shared GHZ state.

 # Fusion Operation
 The fusion operation is performed on the switch node.
-Let's take a client who just managed to generate a bipartide entangled state between its storage qubit and the associated qubit at the switch.
-The switch then executes a `CNOT` on the a client's qubit and the piecemaker.
-Then the switch measures the client qubit in the computational basis and sends the outcome to the client where the correction gate is applied.
+Let's take a client who just managed to generate a bipartide entangled state with its associated qubit at the switch.
+The switch then immediately executes a `CNOT` gate on the client's qubit and the piecemaker qubit.
+Next, the switch measures the client qubit in the computational basis and sends the outcome to the client (in order to apply the necessary Pauli correction).
 This procedure merges the bipartide state into the (entangled) state that the piecemaker qubit is currently part of, modulo any required Pauli corrections.

 # Noise
 The memories residing in the nodes' `Register`s suffer from depolarizing noise.